 What you should know is that such expenses are typically not recognized for tax purposes.
 How this impacts you — well you simply pay more taxes, the total cost for your company will be equal to the total expenses without documentation multiplied by your effective tax rate.
 Let’s say you are running a business in Germany where the corporate tax rate is 15%, and you have failed to submit a document for an expense worth €100.
 In the end of the year, your business will pay €15 more taxes because of this single missing document.
 Uh…

 What’s more important is that if the pool of expenses with missing receipts increases dramatically, there is a high risk that your local tax authorities will open an investigation to see if you are making hidden profit distributions (allocating resources from one entity to another in order to avoid taxes).
 Tax authorities take this very seriously and hidden profit distribution penalties can be significant.
 The tax audits and penalties depend on the local legislation, but this is definitely a situation every business should try to avoid.

 Skewing the numbers

 Not putting expense in the right categories (marketing, IT, etc.) or matching with the period for which they relate to cause misrepresentations in your financial statements and the KPIs you track.
-Imagine that your marketing or hosting expenses are not booked in the correct category or the correct period.
+Imagine that your marketing or hosting expenses are not booked in the correct category or period and can't be reconciled.
 This can have a material impact on your customer acquisition cost and lifetime value calculations and other KPIs that you use to run your business.
 You will be reporting incorrect financial data to your investors (current and potential) and business partners.